Create a 1D array from 0 to 9

-While accessing single elements gives you pinpoint control, often you need to work with a sequence or segment of elements within a one-dimensional array.
-This is where slicing comes in.
+Accessing single elements provides precise control.
+However, working with a sequence or segment of elements within a one-dimensional array is often necessary.
 Slicing lets you extract a portion of an array based on a range of indices.
 If you've worked with Python lists, NumPy slicing will feel familiar, but it's optimized for NumPy's array structure.

 import numpy as np